1 Pedro 1:1

 For, “ALL FLESH IS LIKE GRASS, AND ALL ITS GLORY LIKE THE FLOWER OF GRASS.
 THE GRASS WITHERS, AND THE FLOWER FALLS OFF, BUT THE WORD OF THE LORD ENDURES FOREVER.”
 And this is the word which was preached to you.

-(a) All flesh.
-Everyone dies.
-Life is a vapor that appears then vanishes away (Jas.
+(uma) All flesh withers and dies like grass.
+Life is a vapor that appears for a time then vanishes away (Jas.
 4:14).

 (b) Endures forever.
 In contrast, those who have been born again through the life-giving word of God, endure forever.
 This prophecy comes from Isaiah 40:6–8.